-To test the battery charge depress the BATT.
+To test the charge on the batteries, depress the BATT.
 TEST button located on the front panel.
 The green BATT. light will be illuminated when the batteries are charged, and dim or not illuminated when batteries require charging.

 Charging Procedure